Frequently Asked Questions About Orthodontics

 Also it is important to note that there are many different clear aligner systems on the market today.
 Some are even "do it yourself/at home" options.
 At Lowe Orthodontics, we believe that there is simply no substitute for having your orthodontic treatment planned by a trained orthodontist (whom you know and trust) and followed closely by that orthodontist (in person) to insure that you get a great result that is healthy and safe.

 Dr. Lowe is a certified Invisalign provider and, in fact, Invisalign is the only system that our office offers.
 We want nothing but the very best for our patients when it comes to their treatment and results.
-Invisalign was the first clear aligner system and they are absolutely the best!
+Invisalign was the first clear aligner system and it is still absolutely - without question - the best!
 Please see our Invisalign page for more information on the many advantages the Invisalign system offers.

 If I get braces, how long do I have to wear them?